Key Takeaways

 Python Implementation: The Research Agent

-Let’s build the agent.
-We will use SearchCans for both the Search and Read layers because it provides a unified developer experience (one API key for both) and is significantly more affordable than combining Serper + Firecrawl.
+Building the agent requires both a Search and a Read layer.
+We use SearchCans for both because it provides a unified developer experience (one API key for both) and is significantly more affordable than combining Serper + Firecrawl.

 Prerequisites